 Who is this for?

-Divisional Quantitative Research Strategic Plans are currently expected from University of Toronto (U of T) divisional research offices and Principals, Deans, Vice-Principals, Vice-Deans and Associate Deans Research.
+Divisional Quantitative Research Strategic Plans are currently expected annually from University of Toronto (U of T) divisional research offices and Principals, Deans, Vice-Principals, Vice-Deans and Associate Deans Research.

 What do I need before I can begin?